 Answer the following:

-2. What does the Body Mass Index measure (two factors) and what are the desirable levels for men and women?
+3. What does the Body Mass Index use (two factors) and what is the desirable BMI range (it is the same for men and women)?

 5. What is one criticism of the BMI?